Empower Your Practice

 7. Another way of using data analytics is to review and improve marketing efficiency.
 One can track what marketing channels perform best, understand what kind of patients do not respond to your communications, track the patient lifecycle, and also learn where most people learn about the clinic from.

-1. A CRM can be helpful for your finance and strategy teams as they can gather statistics on individual services and your practice as a whole.
+8. A CRM can be helpful for your finance and strategy teams as they can gather statistics on individual services and your practice as a whole.
 It allows you to track your performance and make decisions based on real numbers.
+This mirrors how revenue teams in other industries approach CRM and sales operations tools, using data, automation, and pipeline visibility to drive informed decisions at every level of the business.

 The long-term benefits of having a well-functioning medical CRM system